 - have someone mail your passport to you

 - have someone scan a legible copy of your passport to you

 - surprise your family with a visit and pick up your passport while you're there

-- invite your family to dinner in Shawnee and ask them to bring your passport when they come
+- invite your family to come buy you dinner in Shawnee and ask them to bring your passport when they come

-- J-Term trips - passport cannot expire before July of the following year
+- J-Term trips - passport cannot expire before July of the same year

 - Summer trips - passport cannot expire before February of the following year

 How do I apply for a passport?

 You can access the Passport Application Page of the State Department's website.
 Fill out and print the DS-11 form.